ptoomey3/Keychain-Dumper/README.md

 Upload keychain_dumper to a directory of your choice on the target device (I have used /tmp during testing).
 Also, once uploaded, be sure to validate that keychain_dumper is executable (chmod +x ./keychain_dumper if it isn't) and validate that /private/var/Keychains/keychain-2.db is world readable (chmod +r /private/var/Keychains/keychain-2.db if it isn't).

-If you are using the binary from Git you can attempt to dump all of the accessible Keychain entries by simply running the tool with now flags
+If you are using the binary from Git you can attempt to dump all of the accessible password Keychain entries by simply running the tool with now flags

     ./keychain_dumper

 Some keychain entries are available regardless of whether the iOS is locked or not, while other entries will only be accessible if the iOS device is unlocked (i.e. a user has entered their pin).
 If no Keychain entries are displayed, or if you don't want to trust the provided binary, you may need to rerun the tool after building the application from source.
 Please see the Build section below for details on how to build and sign the application.

+By default keychain_dumper only dump "Generic" and "Internet" passwords.
+This is generally what you are interested in, as most application passwords are stored as "Generic" or "Internet" passwords.
+However, you can also pass optional flags to dump additional information from the Keychain.
+If you run keychain_dumper with the `-h` option you will get the following usage string:

+	Usage: keychain_dumper [-e]|[-gnick]
+	<no flags>: Dump Password Keychain Items (Generic Password, Internet Passwords)
+	-a: Dump All Keychain Items (Generic Passwords, Internet Passwords, Identities, Certificates, and Keys)
+	-e: Dump Entitlements
+	-g: Dump Generic Passwords
+	-n: Dump Internet Passwords
+	-i: Dump Identities
+	-c: Dump Certificates
+	-k: Dump Keys

+By default passing no option flags is equivalent to running keychain_dumper with the `-gn` flags set.
+The other flags largely allow you to dump additional information related to certificates that are installed on the device.

 ## Building